funkensturm/ember-local-storage/README.md

 ### 0.0.2
 * [ENHANCEMENT] sessionStorage added
-* [BREAKING ENHANCEMENT] localStorage array on object location changed
+* [BREAKING] localStorage array on object location changed
+* [BREAKING] proxyObjects and proxyArrays have to be created

 ## Usage